GIScience/climate-action-heating-emissions/README.START.md

 In fact, we require two predefined tests to successfully run on your plugin.

 - The first test confirms that your plugin's info method returns an `_Info` artifact (`test_plugin_info_request`).
-- The second test ensures that your computation returns the expected number of outputs as `_Artifact` types (`test_plugin_compute_request`).
+- The second test ensures that your computation returns the expected number of outputs as `_Artifact` types ( `test_plugin_compute_request`).

-These tests ensure that the development contract is met.
+These tests ensure that the plugin will run on the Climate Action platform.

-The existing test only asserts the functionality within the architecture (that your plugin returns the expected number of outputs, and that these are of the expected type, `_Artifact`).
+The existing test only asserts that your plugin returns the expected number of outputs, and that these are of the expected type (`_Artifact`).
 It does not assert the intended functionality of the operator.
 The [Showcase](https://gitlab.heigit.org/climate-action/plugins/plugin-showcase) includes a variety of example tests for testing actual results.
 We expect you to thoroughly test your code in a similar way.
 Your tests should be sorted into test scripts following the same structure as your plugin.

 ##### Compute Method in [operator_worker.py](plugin_blueprint/core/operator_worker.py)

 Now, *finally*, comes the main coding part.
-This method is where you can explode your genius and create ohsome results.
+This method is where you process data and do the computations behind your plugin's results.
 You are free to create additional classes or methods as needed to call from the `compute` method.
 The only requirement of this method is to return a list of Artifacts (i.e. results).